-Our business could be adversely impacted by the effects of the COVID-19 pandemic or other epidemics.
+Our business could be adversely impacted by the effects of COVID-19 or other epidemics.
 A public health epidemic, including COVID-19, poses the risk that we or our employees, contractors, suppliers, and other partners may be prevented from conducting business activities for an indefinite period of time, including due to shutdowns that may be requested or mandated by governmental authorities.
-We currently rely, and may continue to rely, on third-party service providers that are located in locals significantly impacted by the COVID-19 pandemic or who source raw materials, samples, components, or other materials and reports from countries significantly impacted by the COVID-19 pandemic.
-Consequently, supply of research materials and early research activities are susceptible to factors adversely affecting one or more of our third-party service providers who are located in and/or who source from locations significantly impacted by the COVID-19 pandemic.
-We may also be directly or indirectly impacted by delays and disruptions experienced by our third party suppliers due to the COVID-19 pandemic or other health epidemic or outbreak occurring in one or more of these locations, which may materially and adversely affect the ability of such parties to fulfill their obligations, which could affect the clinical development, our regulatory approvals of product candidates, our business, financial condition and results of operations.
-In addition, hospitals or other clinical trial sites could also become overwhelmed by the COVID-19 pandemic and shift resources or attention away from our clinical trials, which may cause delays in our trials or negatively affect enrollment.
-The COVID-19 pandemic and mitigation measures may also have an adverse impact on global economic conditions which could have an adverse effect on our business and financial condition.
-The extent to which the COVID-19 pandemic directly or indirectly impacts our results will depend on future developments that are highly uncertain and cannot be predi
+We currently rely, and may continue to rely, on third-party service providers that are located in locals significantly impacted by COVID-19 and/or who source raw materials, samples, components, or other materials and reports from countries significantly impacted by COVID-19.
+Consequently, supply of research materials and early research activities are susceptible to factors adversely affecting one or more of our third-party service providers who are located in and/or who source from locations significantly impacted by COVID-19.
+We may also experience impacts to certain of our suppliers as a result of COVID-19 or other health epidemic or outbreak occurring in one or more of these locations, which may materially and adversely affect our business, financial condition and results of operations.
+In addition, hospitals or other clinical trial sites could also become overwhelmed by COVID-19 and shift resources or attention away from our clinical trials, which may cause delays in our trials or negatively affect enrollment.
+COVID-19 and mitigation measures may also have an adverse impact on global economic conditions which could have an adverse effect on our business and financial condition.
+The extent to which COVID-19 impacts our results will depend on future developments that are highly uncertain and cannot be predicted, including new information that may emerge concerning the severity of the virus and the actions to contain its impact.